JackSzwergold/Preworn-Main/markdown/index.md

 # Preworn

-## Skilled Tech, Developer, Administrator and Security Analyst
+## DevOps-Ready Skilled Tech, Developer, Administrator and Security Analyst

 This is Jack Szwergold’s technical portfolio and calling card.